 Special attention is devoted to the Nordic states and their reactions to European integration.
 Another particular focus will be on Iceland's position - as a small state - in the international system.
 A detailed study of small states in Europe and internationally has never been so important.
 A vast majority of member states in today's European Union are most often categorised as small states, i.e. 22 states out of 28 members - and the same applies to a majority of member states of the United Nations.

 Learning outcome: At the end of the diploma students should have a solid knowledge of the position of small European states in the international system and in the context of ongoing European integration; a clear picture of the opportunities and constraints which small states face both domestically and internationally; and an understanding of how the European small states have responded to international challenges.

 Why Reykjavik?
 The Centre of Small States at the University of Iceland has already established itself as one of the main institutes in research and teaching on small states.
 The Centre can draw upon a network of academics from all over the globe studying in this field.
-The Centre has, with 17 European and American Universities, held an annual Summer School on Small States in Europe - funded by ERASMUS - since 2003.
+The Centre has, in cooperation with six European universities, held an annual Summer School on Small States in Europe - funded by ERASMUS+ - since 2003.
 It has published a number of books and papers on small states and held conferences and seminars in Iceland and abroad.

 The director of the programme is Dr. Baldur Thorhallsson, Jean Monnet Professor of Political Science and Chair of the Centre for Small States, a leading expert in the field of small-state studies and European integration.

 The diploma consists of four courses in the autumn semester, starting in the beginning of September and running to mid December: All courses are taught in English.

 STJ301M Small States in Europe: Vulnerability, Status and Influence (6 ECTS)